 The Berkey Water Filtration System

-One effective way to remove radiological contaminants in the water is to use our Berkey Water Filtration for the family.
-This innovation protects the whole family from radiological contaminants in the water.
+One effective way to remove radiological contaminants from the water is to use our Berkey Water Filtration.
+This innovation protects the whole family from radiological contaminants.

-Our Berkey Water Filter offers a range of seven units, each equipped with two Black Berkey Water Filters.
+Our Berkey Water Filter offers seven units with two Black Berkey Water Filters.
 While similar in appearance, these units cater to different storage needs, ensuring your family's unique requirements are met.

 According to laboratory tests conducted by our company, our Berkey Water Filtration System can remove around 99.9% of harmful chemicals and even radiological compounds that are invisible to the naked eye.